 Today's NIS Special Agents are successors of the agents and operatives who served as part of the Office of Naval Intelligence (ONI) during World Wars I and II, and during the Korean Conflict.
 Some agents are still onboard today who joined the organization when it was known as ONI.
-The name was changed on February 4, 1966, when the Naval Investigative Service (NIS) was established and use of the acronym ONI to identify the Navy's investigative service was "It could happen very easily...very easily," Special Agent Worochock said.
-"I should point out that we had no difficulty in getting agents to go to Vietnam.
-They were all volunteers.
-We never ordered anyone in there.
+The name was changed on February 4, 1966, when the Naval Investigative Service (NIS) was established and use of the acronym ONI to identify the Navy's investigative service was officially discontinued.